-An irrevocable trust in Florida is an effective asset protection tool when drafted correctly and used in the appropriate circumstances.
-Property held in an irrevocable trust is usually protected from the creditors of an individual who is a beneficiary of the trust.
-Florida’s trust laws are found in Chapter 736, Florida Statutes, and in common law and court decisions interpreting the Statutes.
+Property held in an irrevocable trust is usually protected from the creditors of an individual beneficiary.
+Florida’s trust laws are found in Chapter 736, Florida Statutes, and in common law and court decisions interpreting the laws.

-Florida courts have consistently held that a beneficiary’s interest in a trust established for his benefit by another person is protected from the beneficiary’s creditors so long as the trust agreement includes a “spendthrift provision.”
+Florida courts have consistently held that a beneficiary’s interest in an irrevocable trust established for his benefit by another person is protected from the beneficiary’s creditors so long as the trust agreement includes a spendthrift provision.
 A spendthrift clause typically states that a beneficiary may not assign or convey his beneficial interest.
 This type of trust language is called “spendthrift” because it is supposed to prevent a careless beneficiary from squandering his inheritance.
-Florida courts have held that if the trustmaker prohibits the beneficiary from assigning his beneficial interest then the beneficiary’s creditors cannot force the assignment to pay the beneficiary’s debts.
+Florida courts have held that if the trustmaker prohibits the beneficiary from assigning his beneficial interest voluntarily then the beneficiary’s creditors cannot force the assignment to pay the beneficiary’s debts.

-Section 736.0502 of the Florida Statutes expressly recognize the protections afforded by spendthrift provisions, and Florida courts have for a long time consistently applied asset protection to irrevocable spendthrift trusts.
-Florida’s trust statute provides that a spendthrift provision must expressly restrain both voluntary and involuntary transfers of a beneficiary’s trust interest.
+Section 736.0502 of the Florida Statutes outlines the spendthrift trust protection.
+Additionally, Florida courts have consistently applied asset protection to irrevocable spendthrift trusts in court rulings.
+Florida’s trust laws provide that a spendthrift provision must expressly restrain both voluntary and involuntary transfers of a beneficiary’s trust interest.
 Unless both types of transfers are prohibited in the trust agreement, the spendthrift provision will not meet the statutory requirements for creditor protection against a beneficiary’s creditors.
 After a trustee makes a distribution from a spendthrift trust to a beneficiary, the money in the beneficiary’s hands is no longer protected from the beneficiary’s creditors.

 A Florida appellate court held that “exceptional creditor” or “creditor of last resort” may garnish payments payable to a debtor/beneficiary from a discretionary trust.
 The exceptional creditor may not compel distributions, but it may obtain a continuing writ of garnishment against payments authorized by the trustee.

-The asset protection provisions of Florida trust law apply only to trusts set up by a trustmaker other than the beneficiary.
-A trust established for one’s own benefit, a so called self-settled trust, provides no asset protection benefits under the new trust statute.
-The new trust code states that, whether or not a self-settled revocable trust agreement includes a spendthrift provision, the trust property is subject to the claims of the settlor’s creditors.
+A self-settled trust is a trust wherein the trustmaker is also a beneficiary.
+In other words, a self-settled trust is created by a trustmaker for his own benefit.
+An irrevocable trust provides no asset protection benefits to the trustmaker of a self-settled trust.
+The trust statute expressly states that regardless of whether a self-settled revocable trust agreement includes a spendthrift provision, the trustmaker’s property transferred to the trust is subject to the claims of the settlor’s creditors.
 This exception is consistent with several Florida court decisions refusing creditor protection to self-settled trusts for reasons of public policy.
-A common self-settled trust is a revocable living trust used for estate planning.
-A living trust provides the settlor/trustmaker no asset protection.
 A creditor may attack the maximum amount that the trustee may distribute back to the settlor of an irrevocable self-settled trust.

 Irrevocable Insurance Trusts

-One of the primary reasons for executing a life insurance trust is estate tax considerations.
+An irrevocable insurance trust is sometimes used for estate tax planning.
 If an ILIT is properly structured, the death benefits paid to the trust will be free from inclusion in the gross estate of the insured.
-In addition, the ILIT can also be structured so that the trust will provide benefits to the insured’s surviving spouse without inclusion in the surviving spouse’s gross estate.
+In addition, the ILIT can also be structured so that the trust will provide benefits to the insured’s surviving spouse without inclusion in the surviving spouse’s taxable estate.
 An ILIT that includes a spendthrift provision or discretionary distributions to ultimate beneficiaries protects death benefits retained in trust from future creditors or divorced spouses of the named beneficiaries.

-- In consultation with the client’s professional advisors, the need for the irrevocable trust is established.
+- In consultation with the client’s professional advisers, the need for the irrevocable trust is established.